 Through your education and experience, you've probably built up some marketable skills that certain employers are looking for or that can assist you with securing a position on the side.
-To choose a side hustle job, consider the skills you have and evaluate which are strongest.
-These skills will help you feel more confident in approaching a company or small business owner who may have the opportunity you're looking for.
+To choose a side hustle job, consider your skills and evaluate which are strongest.
+These skills can help you feel more confident in approaching a company or small business owner who may have the opportunity you're looking for.

 2. Decide what you enjoy doing

-As you're evaluating your skills, also think about the activities you enjoy.
-Consider if you can turn an interest or hobby into something more so you can earn money from it.
-You may be in your full-time job mostly because you need to earn a paycheck, but a side job can both provide you with income and allow you to do work that you're happy being a part of.
-Enjoying what you do can make a big difference when you're working more than the standard 40-hour workweek.
+As you evaluate your skills, think about the activities you enjoy.
+Consider if you can turn an interest or hobby into something more to earn money.
+A side job can provide you with income and allow you to do work you enjoy.
+Being happy with what you do can make a big difference when you work more than the standard 40-hour workweek.

 Read more: 20 Part-Time Jobs That Pay Well